 Campus Safety and Security

 The Board directs College administration to develop a Campus Safety Program in compliance with OSHA, NFPA, and Wisconsin requirements to assist in the College’s safety functioning.
-College administration also appoints a Safety and Security Committee which will be chaired by the Administrator charged with oversight of the College’s safety and security.
-The Committee chair reports directly to the President’s Collaborative Council (PCC), making recommendations to the PCC on all safety and security compliance issues.
+College administration also appoints the Director of Risk, Compliance, and Safety to be charged with oversight of the College’s safety and security.
+The Director of Risk, Compliance, and Safety reports directly to the Executive Leadership Team (ELT), making recommendations to the ELT on all safety and security compliance issues.